Introduction to Spring Cloud

 Spring Cloud: Spring cloud libraries are intended to be used by spring boot applications.
-They are not intended to be utilized using just the spring framework although it is possible.
+Although it is possible, they are not intended to be utilized using just the spring framework.
 All of the dependency management is based on spring boot.
-Most importantly the startup process of the application is usually altered slightly, and the application context is not created in the same straight forward way as a normal spring framework-based application.
+Most importantly the startup process of the application is usually altered slightly, and the application context is not created in the same straightforward way as a normal spring framework-based application.
 I am not going to the details here about the spring framework, but I am completely focusing on the spring cloud configuration and service discovery.

-Spring Cloud is a sub-project within the Spring IO Umbrella, and it is itself is an Umbrella project.
-The point of Spring cloud is to address common patterns in distributed computing which are commonly encountered in cloud environments when using Microservice architectures.
+Spring Cloud is a sub-project within the Spring IO Umbrella, and it is an Umbrella project.
+The point of Spring cloud is to address common patterns in distributed computing that are commonly encountered in cloud environments when using Microservice architectures.

 Spring cloud makes it easy to use the main Netflix libraries.
 Now, the common dependency that you will see in the spring cloud projects is the parent pom: